· ai and git · 12 min read

 Share:

-What a time to be a developer, huh?
+What a time to be a developer.

 They shipped over 50 new features in 2025 this way.
-Fifty.

-And before you think this is just a Spotify thing – it’s not.
-Satya Nadella said AI now writes 20 to 30% of Microsoft’s code.
+Before you assume this is only happening at Spotify, it’s not.
+Satya Nadella said AI now writes 20-30% of Microsoft’s code.
 Sundar Pichai confirmed that over 25% of Google’s new code is AI-assisted.
-Mark Zuckerberg went full send, saying he expects AI to write most of Meta’s code within the next year.
-These are not startups with three developers and a dream.
-These are the biggest engineering orgs on the planet.
+Mark Zuckerberg expects AI to write most of Meta’s code within the next year.
+These aren’t small startups with just a few developers.

-Now here’s where it gets interesting.
 Addy Osmani, who works on developer experience at Google, has been tracking this shift obsessively.
 He wrote about what he calls “the 80% problem”: by late 2025, early adopters reported that AI was generating about 80% of their code.
 Sounds amazing, right?
 More code, faster, everybody goes home early.

 Except that’s not what happened.